SMAC-Group/course_intro_statistics/slides/chapter1_diet.md

 ---

-In order to simplify the visualization of similar data in the context of the class, we propose to use the function `boxplot_w_points` in the `idar` package.
+In order to simplify the visualization of similar data in the context of the class, we propose to use the function `boxplot_w_points` in the `idarps` package.
 The following code can be used:

 ```r
 boxplot_w_points(dietB, main = "Diet B", horizontal = TRUE, xlab = "Weight loss (kg)")